 #!/usr/bin/env python import pyhs2 import sys default_encoding = 'utf-8' conn = pyhs2.connect(host='$hs2host', port=$hs2port, authMechanism='PLAIN', user='hadoop', password='', database='default',) tablename = 'HiveByPython' cur = conn.cursor() print 'show the databases: ' print cur.getDatabases() print "\n" print 'show the tables in default: ' cur.execute('show tables') for i in cur.fetch(): print i cur.execute('drop table if exists ' + tablename) cur.execute('create table ' + tablename + ' (key int,value string)') print "\n" print 'show the new table: ' cur.execute('show tables ' +"'" +tablename+"'") for i in cur.fetch(): print i print "\n" print "contents from " + tablename + ":"; cur.execute('insert into ' + tablename + ' values (42,"hello"),(48,"world")') cur.execute('select * from ' + tablename) for i in cur.fetch(): print i

-Note: You should replace $hs2host and $hs2port here with the hostID and port number of the HiveServer2 you queried, respectively.
+The parameters $hs2host and $hs2port in the program should be replaced with the values of the hostID and port number of the HiveServer2 you queried.

 After connecting to HiveServer2, this program outputs all the databases first and then displays the tables in the "default" database.
 Create a table named "hivebypython", insert two data entries into it, and output them.
 Run the program: